dieseldev/diesel/README.rst

 Not the `for` and `while` variety, but the diesel variety.
 They are everywhere in diesel, lurking behinds the scenes.

 Loops are diesel's combination of your code plus greenlets.
-What are greenlets, you ask?
+What are greenlets_, you ask?
 They are lightweight threads that are managed by the Python VM, not your operating system.